Using multiple estate agents

 Defining multiple agency agreements

-This approach often aims to increase property's exposure to potential buyers.
+This approach often aims to increase the property's exposure to interested buyers.
 Homeowners sometimes choose this route believing it leads to a quicker sale.
-However, it typically involves higher fees than a sole agency agreement.
+However, it involves higher fees than a sole agency agreement.

 Comparing sole agent and multiple agent approaches